adrianodepalma/paul-octopus-python-2022/README.md

 # Paul the Octopus

-A basic project to use for the Paul the Octopus challenge (World Cup 2022) written in Python.
+A basic project to use for the Paul the Octopus challenge (World Cup 2022) written in Python and using GCP platform.

 It makes match predictions using the FIFA ranking and historical results of the two teams.

+## Requirements

+The datasets and historical data are stored in BigQuery tables and CSV files on GCP platform.

 ## Getting started